Not in My Backyard, Japan Style

 At the end of May, Nikkei reported that the number of local government ordinances in Japan banning renewable power plant construction has reached about 60, double what it was in 2017.

-What could be driving this trend in a country where much of the populus is eager to move beyond its past dependence on nuclear power?
+What could be driving this trend in a country where much of the populace is eager to move beyond its past dependence on nuclear power?
 Today we’re going to pick apart what’s going on here.

 We’ll start by looking at the history of environmental assessment regulations in Japan.